 A large meta-analysis of studies enrolling 3,500 participants concluded that meditation was associated with decreased pain.
 (6)

-Meditators and non-meditators experienced the exact causes of pain, but meditators showed a reduced sensation of pain.
+Meditators and non-meditators experienced the exact causes of pain, but meditators showed a reduced pain sensation.

 Self-inquiry meditation teaches you to recognize thoughts that may be harmful or self-defeating.
 (7)